Facile equilibration of well-entangled semiflexible bead-spring polymer melts: Discussion and Conclusions

 Bead-spring polymer melts remain of substantial interest owing both to their utility for elucidating general features of polymer rheology that remain poorly understood\cite{oconnor19,oconnor20} as well as their ability to map quantitatively to common synthetic polymers.\cite{svaneborg20,everaers20} Semiflexible bead-spring melts have attracted renewed interest owing to their ability to probe the poorly understood crossover regime between flexible and stiff entanglement\cite{hoy20,milner20,bobbili20} and to their potential applicability for modeling recently developed conjugated polymers which lie in this regime and are under intensive study for their potential use in flexible electronic circuits.\cite{xie20,fenton21}

 Here we developed and described a method that is suitable for preparing equilibrated well-entangled ($N \simeq 40 N_e$) semiflexible bead-spring polymer melts for chain stiffnesses up to the isotropic-nematic transition.
 Our method combinines two previously employed methods (core-softening\cite{sliozberg12,bobbili20} and double bridging\cite{karayiannis02,karayiannis02b,auhl03}) in a novel, controlled fashion.
-It provides a speedup by a factor of at least 3 over previously available methods and can be straightforwardly improved upon in several different ways.
+It provides a speedup by a factor of at least 3 over standard DBH\cite{auhl03} and can be straightforwardly improved upon in several different ways.
 For example, use of Monte Carlo prepacking schemes\cite{generationMK,auhl03,moreira15,svaneborg16,hsu20} that reduce local density fluctuations in the initial states would bring these states closer to equilibrium and reduce $\tau_{\rm eq}$.
 Combining such schemes with a protocol that uses a more sophisticated criterion for optimizing the initial states' chain statistics\cite{generationMK,moreira15,generationMKupdate,hsu20} should prove fruitful.
 Furthermore, since we did not attempt to optimize our choices of $\Xi$ (Eq.\ \ref{eq:nset}) and $\tau_i(\kappa)$ (Eqs.\ \ref{eq:scheme1portions}-\ref{eq:scheme2portions}), further refinement might provide a significant additional speedup.
-Finally, we point out that our method is suitable for generating coarse-grained configurations which can be used in conjunction with configurational-backmapping methods\cite{zhang14,zhang15,zhang19} to generate equilibrated well-entangled semiflexible atomistic or united-atom-model polymer melts.
+Note that our method is suitable for generating coarse-grained configurations which can be used in conjunction with configurational-backmapping methods\cite{zhang14,zhang15,zhang19} to generate equilibrated well-entangled semiflexible atomistic or united-atom-model polymer melts.

+We conclude with a remark on the relation of the equilibration method described herein to methods that employ core-softening but not topology-changing.\cite{sliozberg12,bobbili20} The latter \textit{are} capable of equilibrating semiflexible polymer melts using the computational resources available to typical academic research groups.
+They are likely the best currently available method that is straightforwardly applicable to branched or ring polymer melts where DBH-like Monte Carlo moves\cite{bisbee11,qin11,qin14,qin16} are chain-architecture-specific and challenging to implement.
+They are also readily applicable to atomistic models with stiff bond-angular interactions.
+On the other hand, for linear bead-spring polymers, they produce substantially lower chain mobilities and correspondingly slower convergence of $N_e$ than are achieved when topology-changing moves are added.
+Further details are given in Appendix B.

-The code used in this work is being made available as part of LAMMPS' USER-MISC package (https://lammps.sandia.gov/), and LAMMPS scripts for our method as well as the equilibrated melts described above are available on our website (http://labs.cas.usf.edu/softmattertheory/).
+The code used in this work is being made available as part of LAMMPS' EXTRA-PAIR and EXTRA-MOLECULE packages (https://lammps.sandia.gov/), and LAMMPS scripts for our method as well as the equilibrated melts described above are available on our website (http://labs.cas.usf.edu/softmattertheory/).